projen/projen/docs/api/API.md

 [gitlab.WorkflowWhen](#projen-gitlab-workflowwhen)|Describes the conditions for when to run the job.
 [javascript.ArrowParens](#projen-javascript-arrowparens)|*No description*
 [javascript.AutoRelease](#projen-javascript-autorelease)|Automatic bump modes.
+[javascript.CodeArtifactAuthProvider](#projen-javascript-codeartifactauthprovider)|Options for authorizing requests to a AWS CodeArtifact npm repository.
 [javascript.EmbeddedLanguageFormatting](#projen-javascript-embeddedlanguageformatting)|*No description*
 [javascript.EndOfLine](#projen-javascript-endofline)|*No description*
 [javascript.HTMLWhitespaceSensitivity](#projen-javascript-htmlwhitespacesensitivity)|*No description*